 - to implement strategies and programmes to encourage new students and are included as a member of the school and the community

 Please click In-Year Application Form 2017-18 to download the application form or contact the school for more information

 Admissions Application Process

 Where students are transferring via the normal process at the end of an academic year from primary to secondary education, the school participates in the Local Authority Coordinated Scheme operated by Stoke on Trent City Council and all deadlines within that scheme should be adhered to by applicants.
 All applications must be made using the Common Application Form (CAF) which will be made available by the Local Authority.
 Applications must be made direct to the Council by the deadline specified by them (normally the end of October of the year preceding admission).

 Mid – Year Transfer Applications Process

-In year application for admission to the school must be made directly to the school using the school’s application form – please click In-Year Application Form 2015-16 new to download the application form.
+In year application for admission to the school must be made directly to the school using the school’s application form – please click In-Year Application Form 2017-18 to download the application form.
 The transfer application form must be signed by the child’s present Headteacher/Principal.
 Parents of an EU student must provide birth certificate of the child, parent and child’s passport and/or ID card when submitting a transfer application form.
 Each application will be presented to the Governing Body Admissions panel for a decision.
 This decision will be reported back to parents via a telephone call or letter.
 Where an application has been declined, parents/carers have the right to appeal.
 The Local Authority will support you with the appeals process.

 To ensure that each admission is smooth and effective this must include: